ZahraQ/AlexNet/README.md

 ### Task and problem

-The aim of this lab is to build an application in computer vision using « Alexnet CNN model » and « Labeled Faces in the Wild » dataset , then to visualize the accuracy obtained and display the graph model made by tensorflow .
+The aim of this work is to build an application in computer vision using « Alexnet CNN model » and « Labeled Faces in the Wild » dataset , then to visualize the accuracy obtained and display the graph model made by tensorflow .